DSF256/godot-demo-projects/backlog.md

 Task 009: Cause the user's life counter to go down by 1 should the player die (2 pts.)
 Task 010: Implement a "game over" screen when the number of lives hits 0.
 (2 pts.)

+$$$
 User Story E
 Status: Assigned
 Assigned to Jeremy Hall
 Points: 1
 Task 011: Include a .txt file within the game's files called "README" that explains the controls of the game.
 (1 pt.)
   * Note: This file will be included in both the 2D folder in the engine, and in this repository for ease of access.

+$$$
+User Story F
+Status: Completed
+Assigned to Saleh Alsadoon
+Points: 1
+Task 012: Reduce The game gravity.
+(1 pt.)
+Task 013: Change charcter skin of the player (5 pt.)
+Task 014: Add animation to the new skin (3 pt.)
+Task 015: Add powerup.
+(3 pt.)

+User Story G
+Status: Assigned
+Assigned to Jeremy Hall
+Points: 3
+Task 016: Create a PNG image to serve as a collectible orb within the game.
+(1 pt.)
+Task 017: Add collision detection with the orb sprite, similar to with coins and enemies.
+(2 pts.)
+Task 018: Modify the game's code such that the game keeps track of how many orbs the player has obtained.
+(3 pts.)
+Task 019: Warp to player to the next level when the orb counter in Task 018 reaches 4 (will require Tasks 004-006 to be completed).
+(5 pts.)
+NOTE: These tasks advance the goal of implementing and completing Feature #7 of features.md: Implement an end state to the game.